oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 ```

 The POST `/theater` endpoint requires `theater_admin` authority to proceed with the persistence.

-Create a custom `JwtOpaqueTokenIntrospector` to parse authorities from the `groups` claim in the accessToken.
+Create package `com.okta.developer.theaters.security`.
+Add a custom `JwtOpaqueTokenIntrospector` to parse authorities from the `groups` claim in the accessToken.

 ```java
 package com.okta.developer.theaters.security;